Heuristics for multi-stage quantum walks to find Ising ground states

 \subsection{Heuristic {$t_i$} Values}

-The previous subsection derived heuristic values for the hopping rates $\gamma_i$ for the quantum walk stages in the infinite time limit.
+The previous subsection derived heuristic values for the hopping rates $\gamma_i$ in the infinite time limit.
 To run the algorithm on a real quantum machine will clearly require choosing finite values for $t_i$ instead.
 In \cite{Callison}, the method used is to successively double $t$ until the success probability changes less than 5\% from the previous value and then analyse the results to find how $t$ scales with $n$.
 Here an analytic approach is taken to find the shortest viable evolution time.